 Lenggong and Gua Tambun declared as heritage sites

+Bernama reported on 10 May 2012 (and The Sun 11 May) that 154 sites, objects and individuals are declared as national heritage.
 "The national heritage status for archeological sites are given to the archeological site in Sungai Batu, Sungai Petani, Kedah; Bukit Bunuh, Lenggong, and Gua Batu Tambun in Perak".
 See USM report.

 When I visied the Perak Museum in Ipoh in April 2012 it was closed.
 It is now open again and has an archaeology feature, according to this report from New Straits Times North on 10 May 2012.